DiabolusExMachina/SpeakerToggle/README.md

 # SpeakerToggle
-A simple windows application to toggle between speaker modesw
+A simple windows application to toggle between speaker modes

 Icon by Sallee Design.
 Thank you!